stoplightio/prism/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Tests have been added (for bug fixes / features)
 - [ ] Docs have been added / updated (for bug fixes / features)

-## What kind of change does this PR introduce
+## What kind of change does this PR introduce?

 _Bug fix_, _feature_, or _docs update_